-We assess the returns of each share class (or unit class, see glossary) over the performance period to give us an indication of how well a fund is meeting its investment objectives.
+We assess the returns of each share class (or unit class, see glossary) over the performance period to give us an indication of how well a fund is meeting its investment objective.
 The performance period is the length of time over which we expect the fund to deliver its investment objective.

 If we state a time range, then for the purposes of this report we look at the upper end of the range.
 For example, if the range is three-to-five years, we assess the delivery of the investment objective over five years.
+If a fund has not yet reached the upper end of its performance period, we review the existing track record to determine if it is delivering value.